GlobalCloudSystemrepository/notesRollup/README.md

 You can find the code shared during this video here.
 I would recommend deploying the APEX trigger to your sandbox first for testing.
 You can easily use chatGPT for test classes (Or please get in touch with me and I will be happy to provide those for you).

-Check out the solution in Salesfroce Financial cloud here: https://youtu.be/u9otrZixmoM
+Check out the solution in Salesforce Financial cloud here: https://youtu.be/u9otrZixmoM